julelang/manual/src/std/comptime.md

 ```jule
 struct comptimeDecls
 ```
 Private compile-time information wrapper for `comptimeDecl`.
-Supports iterable implementations.
+Supports iterable and indexing implementations.
 Using with built-in len function returns count of files as constant expression.

 ---